bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 We use the [Phoenix](https://www.phoenixframework.org/) web framework with [LiveView](https://hexdocs.pm/phoenix_live_view/) and [Surface](https://surface-ui.org/documentation) for UI components and views.

+Surface is a different syntax for LiveView that is designed to be more convenient and understandable to frontend developers, with extra compile time checks.
+Surface views and components are compiled into LiveView code (so once you hit runtime, Surface in effect doesn't exist any more).

 Some extensions use the [Absinthe](https://absinthe-graphql.org/) GraphQL library to expose an API.